Cyanine: Alternatives

 While patent protection for the standard Cy series of dyes has lapsed, the trademarked Cy naming remains in place.
 Consequently, dyes that are identical to Cy dyes, but called different names, are now sold.

 Applications

-Cyanine dyes are used to label proteins, antibodies, peptides, nucleic acid probes, and any kind of other biomolecules to be used in a variety of fluorescence detection techniques: Flow cytometry, Microscopy (mainly Visible range, but also UV, IR), Microplate assays, Microarrays, as well as "light-up Probes," and in vivo imaging.
+Cyanine dyes are used to label proteins, antibodies, peptides, nucleic acid probes, and any kind of other biomolecules to be used in a variety of fluorescence detection techniques: flow cytometry, microscopy (mainly the visible range, but also UV and IR), microplate assays, microarrays, as well as "light-up probes," and in vivo imaging.